-It isn’t the cheapest.
-But, it is made by a leading brand that invests in clinical research.
+It isn’t the cheapest, but the Cordless Advanced is made by a leading brand that invests in clinical research.

 It is stylish, comfortable to hold in hand and really easy to use.

 - Easy to rotate the nozzle for easier control

 - Grippy handle

 Consider this other water flosser

 If I were to pick a cordless water flosser today, this Cordless Advanced model would be my choice.

 It looks good.
 It cleans well.
 It has various pressure settings.
 The nozzle is easy to rotate.
 And it is comfortable to hold in hand.